Fujifilm X-T2 vs Canon 1D Mark III

 It is notable that the X-T2 offers wifi support, while the 1D Mark III does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the X-T2 and the 1D Mark III have been discontinued, but can regularly be found used on eBay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the X-T2 was followed by the Fujifilm X-T3 .
+Further information on the two cameras, as well as related accessories, can be found on the official Fujifilm and Canon websites.

 Review summary: Fujifilm X-T2 vs Canon 1D Mark III